Fuel Management Services Joins Petroleum Equipment Institute

 Liqui-Cult testing determines the type and degree of infestation usually measured by the more expensive plate count system.
 The test kits detect microbial growth in diesel fuel, metalworking fluids, cooling and process water, and other liquids such as cleaners, cosmetics, liquid soaps, detergents, etc.

 Liqui-Cult is easy to use and accurate.
-For more information, please call our office or contact us
+For more information, please call our office or contact us online.

 FUEL MANAGEMENT SERVICES ANNOUNCES NEW PRESIDENT